whymolchanov/flashcards-server-ts/docs/logs.md

 - Making a docker-compose.yml file for postgres.
 - Accessing the database via Adminer.
 Name of service is a server field in Adminer.
 Example: in docker-compose.yml there is a `services: db:` name.
 So you have to use it as a "server" field when login to Adminer.
 - Adding a DB creation on the docker-compose up
+- Addind the flashcard entity
+- Connecting the nest.js application with the DB